DataDog/documentation/content/en/tracing/profiler/connect_traces_and_profiles.md

 {{< /programming-lang >}}
 {{< programming-lang lang="python" >}}

-Code Hotspots identification is enabled by default when you [turn on Profiling for your service][1].
+Code Hotspots identification is enabled by default when you [turn on profiling for your service][1].

 Requires tracing library version 0.44.0 or greater.